EdwinVW/pitstop/README.md

 - **WorkshopManagementAPI** - the Web API for managing workshop data.
 - **WorkshopManagementEventHandler** - the event-handler picking up events and creating the read-model for the WorkshopManagement bounded-context.

-> Each project (with the exception of *Infrastructure*) contains a *Dockerfile* and a *BuildDockerImage * script.
-The script only contains the Docker Build command for building the image.
-By starting this script (or by manually executing a Docker Build command) inside a certain project folder, the Docker image will be created.

 ## Getting started
 In order to run the application you need to take several steps.
 This description assumes you're developing on a Windows machine using Visual Studio 2017 and already forked and pulled the latest version of the source-code from the repo.